weewx/weewx/docs_src/usersguide/weewx-config-file/index.md

 [application layout table]: ../where

 !!! note
-    The location of `weewx.conf` will depend on your installation method.
+    The location of the configuration file will depend on your installation method.
 For example, if you installed using pip, then the nominal location is `~/weewx-data/weewx.conf`.
 For other installation methods, the location depends on your operating system.
 See the section [*Where to find things*][application layout table].

 !!! note
-    There is another type of configuration file, `skin.conf`, for presentation-specific options.
-It is described in the [*Customization Guide*](../../custom/), under the section [*Reference: report options*](../../custom/options_ref/).
+    There is another configuration file for presentation-specific options.
+This file is called `skin.conf`, and there is one for each skin.
+It is described in the [*Customization Guide*](../../custom/), under the section [*Reference: report options*](../../custom/report-options/).

-The following sections are the definitive guide to the many configuration options available in `weewx.conf`.
-They contain many more options than you are likely to need &mdash; you can safely ignore most of them.
+The following sections are the definitive guide to the many configuration options available.
+There are many more options than you are likely to need &mdash; you can safely ignore most of them.
 The truly important ones, the ones you are likely to have to customize for your station, are ==highlighted==.

 Default values are provided for many options, meaning that if they are not listed in the configuration file at all, WeeWX will pick sensible values.
 When the documentation below gives a "default value" this is what it means.